k88hudson/git-flight-rules/README.md

 <a name="i-want-to-rename-a-branch"></a>
 ### I want to rename a branch

-To rename a local current branch:
+To rename the current (local) branch:

 ```sh
 (master)$ git branch -m new-name
 ```

-To rename a local different branch:
+To rename a different (local) branch:

 ```sh
 (master)$ git branch -m old-name new-name